Don’t Let Your Organic Traffic Go to Waste When Rebranding Your Website

 Rebranding offers the opportunity to reorganize your URL structure.
 This is your best chance to consolidate, downsize, and declutter.

 It’s best to keep the basic URL structure of your new site similar to the old one.
-Condense pages with redundant or similar content, delete those with outdated content, and reduce your site only to the essentials.
-It’s an SEO myth to believe that the more the pages, the better for search ranking.
+Condense pages with redundant or similar content, delete those with outdated content and reduce your site to only the essentials.
+It’s an SEO myth to believe that the more pages, the better for search ranking.
 Actually, search engines are now prioritizing quality over quantity.

-Don’t forget to update your website address in Google Analytics and Google Webmaster Tools.
-Add your new URL to your Google Webmaster Tools account and undergo the verification steps to make it all official.
+Remember to update your website address in Google Analytics, Google Search Console, and Bing Webmasters.
+Add your new URL to your Google Search Console account and undergo the verification steps to make it official.
 Change the URL in your Google Analytics account to monitor traffic to the right site.
-Do add an annotation in the Google Analytics page on the day of your move to easily differentiate your traffic before and after the switch.
+Add an annotation on the Google Analytics page on the day of your move to easily differentiate your traffic before and after the switch.

 7. Make the public announcement.

 Spread the good news to as many people as possible in the shortest time possible.
-If you do this right, you can even generate better brand awareness than before.
+If you do this right, you can generate better brand awareness.
 Here are some ways you can spread the word:

-• Email: Send an email blast to your contact list and announce the change while encouraging them to check your new site out.
+• Email: Send an email blast to your contact list to announce the change and encourage them to visit your new site.

 • Social Media: Post an announcement on your social media page and make this announcement your pinned post.
 You can even maximize paid posts to grow your reach.

-• PPC Campaigns: Run PPC campaigns under both the old and new name.
-People might keep on searching for your old name, so a PPC ad can help to ensure that your new website is the first thing that they find.
+• PPC Campaigns: Run Paid Ads (PPC campaigns) under the old and new names.
+People might keep searching for your old name, so a PPC ad can help ensure that your new website is the first thing they find.

 • Press Release: You can use a PR distribution platform to cast the widest reach.
-It could even be picked up by other websites which further expand your brand awareness to a new set of audience.
+It could even be picked up by other websites that further expand your brand awareness to a new audience.

-Don’t miss updating all of your social media profiles using your new logo, name, URL, and messaging.
+Remember to update all of your social media profiles with your new logo, name, URL, and messaging.

 rawpixel com 577480 unsplash